 If you want to transfer property to your spouse as a gift and still avoid attribution rules you must elect that spousal rollover rules do not apply.
 In that case, you then will report any accrued gains on the property and your spouse will report any future gains.

 Should you sell or transfer property to a family member for less than fair market value (so you give them a cut rate but not an outright gift), not only could attribution rules apply, but CRA will adjust your "deemed proceeds" from the transaction upward to the property's FMV.
 This triggers any accrued gains, which will be taxable.

 In such a case, the family as a whole might end up paying double tax on a portion of any accrued capital gains.
 That's because the recipient will also be taxed again on that portion of the gains between his or her actual cost and the FMV at the time of transfer which you will have already reported.

 On the other hand, there also is a downside to giving property to a family member for a stated value that is higher than its FMV, as the family member's deemed cost will be adjusted downward to the FMV.
 Your proceeds of disposition for the property would still equal the actual selling price you had set on the property at the time of the transfer.

 However, if you make an outright gift of the property to your family member, the family member's cost is "bumped" up to the fair market value, thereby avoiding this double-tax issue.

 If you transfer property to your spouse or a family member who is under 18 years of age, any income earned from that property is attributed to you, the transferor.

-Similarly, any loss from the property also becomes your loss.
+Similarly, any operating loss from the property also becomes your loss.
 However, this rule does not apply to a transfer of property for use in a business of a spouse or minor.